cjnaz/rclonesync-V2/README.md

 - rclone must be in the path, or use rclonesync's `--rclone` switch.
 - Note that rclonesync output will show a mix of forward `/` and back '\' slashes.
 They are equivalent in Python - not to worry.
 - Be careful of case independent directory and file naming on Windows vs. case dependent Linux!
+- If using Windows and Python 2.7 and the rclone remote is defined with non-ASCII (extended) characters then rclonesync will likely fail.
+The issue should be resolved by using Python 3.x on Windows, or run from Linux.
+The root issue is that the Windows Python 2.7 subprocess module only supports ASCII characters.  rclonesync supports extended characters in directory and filenames, but not for the remote name.
+Valentin Lab posted a fix for the Python 2.7 Windows subprocess.py module as win_subprocess.py (https://gist.github.com/vaab/2ad7051fc193167f15f85ef573e54eb9), which has been added to the rclonesync project, with no edits other than noting the source.
+When rclonesync.py is run from Windows on Python 2.7, a dummy file `deleteme.txt` is created in the rclonesync working directory (due to a constraint/bug in win_subprocess.py).
+This file may be ignored or deleted (it will come back).

 ### Usual sync checks